 Does your child want to spend more time with you?
 Has your ex received a raise in pay?
-If circumstances have changed significantly since your spousal support, child support, custody or visitation order was issued, the court will consider a request for post-decree modification.
-At Stolar & Associates, A Professional Law Corporation, I represent individuals before, during and after divorce.
-If you need help pursuing a post-decree modification to reflect your new circumstances, you can talk to me, attorney Steven Stolar.
+If circumstances have changed significantly since your spousal support, child support, custody, or visitation order was issued, the court will consider a request for post-decree modification.
+We at Stolar Law Group represent individuals before, during, and after divorce.
+We can help you pursue the post-decree modification you need to reflect your situation's new circumstances.

-I have dedicated my law firm to representing parents in Southern California courts for 35 years.
-As your attorney, I will help you consider all your legal options, including a variety of parenting plans.
-I will discuss how a change will affect your relationship with your child and how it will affect your financial security.
+Our dedicated law firm has been representing parents in Southern California courts for 40 combined years.
+As your attorneys, we will help you consider all your legal options, including a variety of parenting plans.
+We will discuss how a change will affect your relationship with your child and how it will affect your financial security.

-After you have decided how to proceed, I will frame an argument to present your position in the strongest way.
-If you feel your child is at risk if he or she returns to the other parent's home, I will request that the court take immediate action while the matter is investigated.
+After you have decided how to proceed, we will frame an argument to present your position in the strongest way.
+If you feel your child is at risk if he or she returns to the other parent's home, we will request that the court take immediate action while the matter is investigated.

 The court may grant an order for post-decree modification for a variety of reasons: